porsche-design-system/porsche-design-system/packages/storefront/src/pages/styles/hover.md

 ## Usage

 The :hover state gives visual feedback on interactive elements.
 It is only visible when the mouse is over the element to indicate the possibility of interaction.
-By default, the :hover state turns backgrounds into the hover token with the frosted glass token applied.
-Borders switch from the border token to the primary token.
-The curser icon becomes a pointer.

 ## Styles